Why it’s important to stay on top of your dental health year-round

 Not feeling pain, sensitivity or discomfort in your mouth doesn’t mean you can skip out on your regular dental check-up.

-Four main benefits of regular dental care include:
+Some of the key benefits of routine dental care include:

 1. Assessment of oral and general health related problems